aminroosta/sqlite-cloudflare-d1/readme.md

  // { sql: "name = ?
 AND age > ?", values: ["bob", 31] }
 ```

-Example 2: arrays represent an "OR".
+Example 2: Arrays represent an "OR".
 ```
  query({ ...
    [